 Our participation in political and public policy processes is subject to an extensive framework of laws, regulations, public disclosure, company policies and internal controls, including active oversight by Altria’s Board of Directors and senior management and regular internal audits.

 We maintain a robust political activity compliance and integrity program that comprehensively addresses our companies’ political and public policy activities.
 This program is based upon our Code of Conduct, which outlines key risk areas and the principles that should guide employees’ actions.

 Our political activity compliance and integrity program incorporates best practices and includes detailed policies and procedures to comply with the laws related to these public policy activities.
 Our rigorous internal controls and decision-making processes comprehensively address potential legal and reputational risks that could arise from our lobbying and political activities.
 Additionally, we systematically review both our political activity compliance program and our companies’ political activities, which has resulted in Altria Group being recognized as a leader for its commitment to political transparency and accountability.

 Policies & Procedures Guiding our Involvement in the Public Policy Process

-There are many laws and regulations that govern a company’s public policy engagements, including laws that govern direct lobbying, grassroots advocacy and other interactions with government officials.
-Altria and its companies are committed to complying with such laws and have established specific policies and procedures regarding them.
-Our policies and procedures govern interactions with government officials, including both direct and grassroots lobbying activities, as well as our support of third-party organizations such as trade associations and other membership organizations.
-Our comprehensive political activity compliance policies and procedures are designed to enable Altria and its companies to participate in the public policy process in ways that both enhance shareholder value and are consistent with our Vision and Our Cultural Aspiration, and do not create potential legal or reputational risks for our companies.
+There are many laws and regulations that govern a company’s public policy engagements, including laws that regulate direct lobbying, grassroots advocacy and other interactions with government officials.
+Altria and its companies are committed to complying with such laws and have established specific controls and oversight mechanisms for our activities.
+Our policies and procedures apply to interactions with government officials, including both direct and grassroots lobbying activities, as well as our support of third-party organizations such as trade associations and other membership organizations.
+Our comprehensive political activity compliance policies and procedures are designed to enable Altria and its companies to participate in the public policy process in ways that enhance shareholder value, are consistent with our Vision and Our Cultural Aspiration, and do not create potential legal or reputational risks for our companies.

-Among many important requirements, the policies prohibit employees from:
+Among many important requirements, our policies prohibit employees from:

-- engaging in grassroots activities without approval from both the ALCS Law department and the ALCS Government Affairs department.
+- engaging in grassroots activities without approval from both the ALCS Law department and the ALCS Government Affairs department; and

 Policies & Procedures Guiding our Involvement in the Political Process

 Our companies may make corporate political contributions in the U.S. where permitted by law and company policy.
-Since 1978 our companies’ political action committees (PACs), which now include AltriaPAC and Ste.
-Michelle Wine Estates PAC, have enabled employees and shareholders to pool their political contributions to support candidates who understand the legislative and regulatory issues important to our companies.
+Since 1978 our companies’ political action committee (PAC), which is now known as AltriaPAC has enabled employees and shareholders to pool their political contributions to support candidates who understand the legislative and regulatory issues important to our companies.